bburnside58/hotRestaurant/README.md

 # hotRestaurant
-Storing reservations for a restaurant using Node and expres In class group activity
+Storing reservations for a restaurant using Node and express

+In class group activity